YAYASAN SUARA RIMBA

 Walker is a postdoctoral fellow at the Asia Research Institute of the National University of Singapore and has a Ph.D. in Integrative Conservation and Anthropology.
 Using ethnographic and participatory methods, his work centers on the politics of conservation in mosaic landscapes with an emphasis on environmental governance and justice.
 Walker has lived and worked in Indonesia over the last 12 years and has previously received a Fulbright Scholar award to study green development and local acoustic knowledge in East Kalimantan.

-Originally from Pare Pare, South Sulawesi, Pardi has worked as a field technician at Mentoko since 2009.
-His favorite research activity is observing orangutans, and in his spare time, Pardi most enjoys fishing.
-Pardi has extraordinary forest navigation abilities (he's a human GPS), and his extensive experiences with and knowledge of Kutai forests and orangutans are invaluable contributions to the project.
+Originally from Pare Pare, South Sulawesi, Pardi has worked as a field technician at Mentoko since 2009 .
+His favorite research activity is observing orangutans and in his spare time, Pardi most enjoys fishing.
+Pardi has extraordinary forest navigation abilities and his extensive experiences with and knowledge of Kutai forests and orangutans are invaluable contributions to the team.

-Randi first came to Mentoko in January 2025, moving from Parimo, Central Sulawesi, to join the program.
-Since arriving in Kutai, he has most enjoyed observing orangutans, and his hobbies include sports and listening to music.
+Randi first came to Mentoko in January 2025, moving from Parimo, Central Sulawesi, to join the project.
+Since arriving to Kutai, he has most enjoyed observing orangutans and his hobbies include sports and listening to music.
+The whole team enjoys Randi's inventive culinary creations!

 Awan was born in Pinrang, South Sulawesi.
 His hobbies include soccer, badminton, and jogging.
 Awan joined the Kutai program in March 2025 and enjoys observing orangutans and taking trips around the Sangatta River in the project boat.